RBVI/stringApp/doc_automation.md

 `string filter enrichment categories="GO Process,KEGG Pathways" removeOverlapping=true`

+Filters the enrichment table to only show terms from the categories: `GO Process` and `KEGG Pathways`.
+This command also removes redundant terms with a Jaccard overlap larger than the default 50% (`0.5`)

 [List of commands](#list-of-commands) - [List of Functional enrichment commands](#functional-enrichment)

 ## Show enrichment charts